raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 Including the [usePromise](./usePromise.md)'s options:

 - `options.abortable` is a reference to an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to cancel a previous call when triggering a new one.
-- `options.execute` is a boolean to indicate whether to actually execute the function or not.
-This is useful for cases where one of the function's arguments depends on something that might not be available right away (for example, depends on some user inputs).
-Because React requires every hooks to be defined on the render, this flag enables you to define the hook right away but wait util you have all the arguments ready to execute the function.
+- `options.execute` is a boolean to indicate whether to execute the function or not.
+This is useful for cases where one of the function's arguments depends on something that might not be available immediately (for example, depending on some user inputs).
+Because React requires every hook to be defined on the render, this flag enables you to determine the hook immediately but wait until you have all the arguments ready to execute the function.
 - `options.onError` is a function called when an execution fails.
-By default it will log the error and show a generic failure toast with an action to retry.
+By default, it will log the error and show a generic failure toast with an action to retry.
-- `options.onData` is a function called when an execution succeeds.
+- `options.onData` is a function called when execution succeeds.

 ### Return